Noel's House Party: Wait Till I Get You Home

 Parents watch pre-recorded clips of their children being interviewed by Edmonds, and try to guess the children's answers.
-In Series 5 it was replaced with Wait Till We All Get Home, but was then axed for series 6 and not replaced.
+In series 5, it was replaced with Wait Till We All Get Home, but was then axed for series 6 and not replaced.
 It did however make a one-off return in the final episode.
 This complete segment was pre-recorded some months before each series of the show began, and originated in The Noel Edmonds Saturday Roadshow.

 The Lyric Game

 In series 1, celebrity duos competed against one another to complete the lyrics of a song after being given the first line.
 This feature was originally in The Noel Edmonds Saturday Roadshow.
-In series 2 members of the public had to guess the name of the song from the lyrics, but this was replaced in series 3 with the panel game.
+In series 2, members of the public had to guess the name of the song from the lyrics, but this was replaced in series 3 with the panel game.

 Grab a Grand

-A phone-in competition where a viewer chose from three currencies (aiming to select the greatest value of money; £1,000 in the first 2 episodes), and a celebrity (usually a sports star like Graham Gooch, Frank Bruno, Kathy Tayler, Kriss Akabusi, Nick Gillingham, Henry Cooper, Stephen Hendry, Steve Davis, David Gower, Gary Lineker, John Regis, Paul Gascoigne, John Barnes, Lennox Lewis, and others) would climb into a perspex box containing a fan and a large quantity of banknotes selected by the call-in contestant.
+A phone-in competition where a viewer chose from three currencies (aiming to select the greatest value of money: £1,000 in the first two episodes), and a celebrity (usually a sports star like Graham Gooch, Frank Bruno, Kathy Tayler, Kriss Akabusi, Nick Gillingham, Henry Cooper, Stephen Hendry, Steve Davis, David Gower, Gary Lineker, John Regis, Paul Gascoigne, John Barnes, Lennox Lewis, and others) would climb into a perspex box containing a fan and a large quantity of banknotes selected by the call-in contestant.
 The celebrity had to grab as many of the notes as possible as they were blown around by the fan.

-Before the game starts, a chosen player is picked from the call in contestants who got a question correct during the show or from a previous weeks show to be picked, there would be three different bundles of money, usually two known countries and one bundle known as the "Crinkley Bottom Groats" which was pegged to a generally random country, all valued within £1,000, sometimes more or sometimes less.
+Before the game starts, a chosen player is picked from the call in contestants who got a question correct during the show or from a previous week's show to be picked, there would be three different bundles of money, usually two known countries and one bundle known as the "Crinkley Bottom Groats" which was pegged to a generally random country, all valued within £1,000, sometimes more or sometimes less.
 Noel would ask the caller three questions based on that week's news.
 Each correct answer gave the celebrity 20 seconds in the box (up to a total of 60 seconds) accompanied by music and the audience counting down from ten to one.